Danube river cruise

 Mom and Dad had opted to join the Bratislava city tour, but Jean and I just walked the city on our own.
 The main thing to see here was the Old Town, which we figured would be obvious to get to, but we managed to walk right past it the first time.
 Fortunately, we did have a couple of maps, so we were able to make our way there.
 (Bratislava also isn’t that big.)
 That part is quite nice.
 We saw the main square, St. Michael’s Gate, and various other old buildings.

 We then visited the Cathedral, which was particularly notable for its beautiful stained glass.
-We were also allowed to go down into the crypt area, which may have been a first.
+We were also allowed to go down into the crypt area, which may have been a first (for us).
 It was slightly creepy.
 There really are people buried down there.
 Fortunately, it was well-illuminated, but a very low ceiling and… It’s a crypt!

 Next we went up to the castle.
 It was under restoration, so there wasn’t much we could visit inside.
 But the site was very cool and offered nice views of the city.